Vitamin K Foods and Vitamin K2: Can You Take Them Together?

 The practical fix is simple: separate the doses.

-Eat your greens daily and add K2 with a fat-containing meal.
+Eat greens regularly and add K2 with a fat-containing meal

 Best practical schedule

-Talk to your doctor before adding or removing K-rich foods or a K2 supplement; consistency is the key to a stable INR.
+Talk to your doctor or pharmacist before adding or removing K-rich foods or a K2 supplement.
+Consistency, not avoidance, is what keeps the INR stable.

 Important reminders

-• Vitamin K is fat-soluble — pair greens and K2 with some fat for best absorption.
+• Vitamin K is fat-soluble, so pair both greens and K2 with some fat for better absorption.

-• MK-7 has a long half-life and works fine as a once-daily dose; MK-4 needs much higher doses, usually under physician guidance.
+• MK-7 has a long half-life and works well once daily; MK-4 is used differently and usually under physician guidance.

 Which specific products are affected?